awsdocs/elb-classic-load-balancers-user-guide/doc_source/disable-access-logs.md

 # Disable access logs for your Classic Load Balancer<a name="disable-access-logs"></a>

 You can disable access logs for your load balancer at any time\.
-After you disable access logging, your access logs remain in your Amazon S3 until you delete the them\.
+After you disable access logs, your access logs remain in your Amazon S3 until you delete the them\.
 For information about managing your S3 bucket, see [Working with buckets](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/BucketOperations.html) in the *Amazon Simple Storage Service User Guide*\.

-**To disable access logging using the console**
+**To disable access logs using the console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. On the navigation pane, under **LOAD BALANCING**, choose **Load Balancers**\.
+1. On the navigation pane, under **Load Balancing**, choose **Load Balancers**\.

 1. Select your load balancer\.